jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 ...
-But after hearing Mark Seemann's talk... _"I have to learn functional programming."_
+But after viewing Mark Seemann's talk... _I have to learn functional programming._
 <!--
 The only thing I know today about functional programming is that the use of assignment is discouraged and that it uses lots of recursion.
 People also talk about this _monad_ thing, which even Scott Hanselman find hard to understand, as he said in a facebook post a few months ago.
  -->

+## Better than TDD?!

 Mark Seemann also talked about testing and why it is easier in functional programming than in object-orientation:

 > Testable OOP requires a lot of effort and a lot of diligence and a lot of constant monitoring of what's going on...

-## Better than TDD?!

 Then this!...